rust-lang/rust/doc/tutorial.md

 which we'll come back to [later](#modules-and-crates)).

 We've already seen several function definitions.
-They are introduced with the `fn` keyword.
-The type of arguments are specified following colons and the return type follows the arrow.
+They are introduced with the `fn` keyword, the type of arguments are specified following colons and the return type follows the arrow.

 ~~~~